Back to all posts

 • Prioritize safety and regular testing: Always plug your sump pump into a dedicated GFCI outlet and never use an extension cord.
 After installation, test your system with a bucket of water and repeat this check every few months to ensure it’s ready for a storm.

-What Is a Sump Pump and Why Do You Need One?
+What’s a Sump Pump and Why Does Your Basement Need One?

 Think of a sump pump as your basement’s personal bodyguard against flooding.
 It’s a small pump installed in the lowest part of a basement or crawlspace, specifically designed to keep the area dry and prevent water from damaging your home.
 Its main job is to remove water that accumulates under your foundation and direct it away from your house.
 For homeowners in Metro Detroit, where heavy rain and melting snow can lead to excess groundwater, a sump pump is an essential tool for protecting your property from the elements.